-A sound-absorbing ceiling reduces the overall sound level in the classroom as well as the noise from activities, altering students' behaviour in a very positive way.
+A sound-absorbing ceiling reduces the overall sound level in the classroom and reduces the activity noise which altered the behaviour of students in a very positive way.

-Ease of listening encourages better behaviour
+Easier listening encourages better behaviour

 This study also monitored "dysfunctional activities" during lessons14.
-This included interruptions or disruptions from activities not relating to the lesson.
-As the sound levels were reduced, so were the dysfunctional activities, resulting in increased concentration during the lesson.
+This included interjections or disruptions as a result of activities not relating to the lesson.
+As the sound levels were reduced, so were the dysfunctional activities, which resulted in increased concentration during the lesson.

 When noise levels are controlled, the levels of student concentration remained the same across the lessons.
-This consistency with improved acoustics negates a major source of fatigue and stress in the classroom.
+This consistency with improved acoustics negates a large source of fatigue and stress in the classroom.

-Increase in activity sound levels (L{A95}) before and after refurbishment
+Increase of activity sound levels (L{A95}) before and after refurbishment